Fr. Lawrence Hecker – Diocese of Baton Rouge

 • St. Theresa of Child Jesus (New Orleans, LA)

-In April 2019, Fr.
-Hecker was accused of sexual misconduct again when a group of boys filed a lawsuit claiming Fr.
+In April of 2019, Lawrence Hecker was accused of sexual misconduct again when a group of boys filed a lawsuit claiming Fr.
 Hecker had fondled all of them at St. Joseph’s in Gretna in 1968.
-The lawsuit accused Hecker of lining the boys up shoulder-to-shoulder, ordering them to drop their pants and showing them “what it was like to get a hernia exam” by groping the children’s genitals.
+The lawsuit accused Hecker of lining the boys up shoulder-to-shoulder, ordering them to drop their pants, and showing them “what it was like to get a hernia exam” by groping the children’s genitals.

-Fr.
-Hecker has also been included on the Baton Rouge diocese’s list of clergy members credibly accused of sexual misconduct with a minor as of early 2019.
+Law enforcement authorities have never charged Hecker with a crime, even though there were multiple victims of his abuse.
+New Orleans’s Archdiocese did not publicly acknowledge that Hecker was a predator until 2018, and Hecler was listed on the Baton Rouge Diocese’s list of clergy members credibly accused of sexual misconduct with a minor as of early 2019.
 Father Hecker worked for both the New Orleans diocese and the Baton Rouge diocese during his career.

 In April 2020, the Archdiocese of New Orleans filed for bankruptcy protection.
 As part of its bankruptcy, the Archdiocese of New Orleans will be reviewing and paying claims for anyone sexually abused by diocesan priests and lay employees.
 This will likely include claims filed on behalf of anyone whose case may be beyond the statute of limitations.